hep-gc/rpi-web/README.md

 * Cloud Scheduler
 * CVMFS

-Developers will most likely be interested in editing the following 2 classes:
+The above 2 components are grouped into a service named "Batch".

-* wsgi/services/cloudscheduler.py
+Developers will most likely be interested in editing the following class:

-* wsgi/services/cvmfs.py
+* wsgi/services/batch.py

 More documentation is available online at: https://rpi.heprc.uvic.ca/ under "Documentation".